 About our survey

-We asked members about products they’d bought new in the past 10 years.
-In 2019 we surveyed televisions, mobile phones, laptop and desktop computers, printers, and fitness trackers and smartwatches.
+We asked members about products they’d bought new in the past 10

 We only analyse brands that got more than 30 responses in a category.
 For each brand, we calculate our reliability score as the percentage of its products that have never developed a fault.
 We ask about satisfaction on a 0-to-10 scale, where a score of eight to 10 reflects “very satisfied”.

-- We’ve also reported survey results from 2017 and 2018 for other products.
-In these surveys, we only asked about products bought in the previous 3 years.
+We’ve also reported survey results from 2018 and 2019 for other products.
+In the 2018 survey, we only asked about products bought in the previous 3 years.